mageeanbrown/mageeanbrown.github.io/_projects/bio-inspired.md

 Once the pleopod model was complete, I programmed it to simulate accurate shrimp swimming kinematics.
 Using data from biological observations, I recreated accurate kinematics by modulating the position of a servo motor attached to the model.
 I verified the model kinematics by recording the robot's movement with a high-speed Photron camera and then comparing the results to the biological data.
 During this data analysis step, I used an open-source MATLAB tracking software commonly used in biomechanics, called DLTdv8.

 Next, I conducted two synchronous experiments to study the fluid dynamics of my robot's swimming: particle image velocimetry (PIV) and force measurements.
-PIV is an optical technique used to quantify flow fields, meaning that fluid velocity, vorticity, and more can be quantified at many points within the field of view of your camera.
-I used 2D PIV, which means that I only looked at one plane within my tank.
+PIV is an optical technique used to quantify flow fields, meaning that fluid velocity, vorticity, and other variables can be found at many points within the field of view of your camera.
+I used 2D PIV, meaning that I only analyzed one plane within my tank.
 This plane of interest is illuminated with a laser sheet.
-Particles (here, silver-covered glass beads, 10 microns in diameter) are added to the fluid and reflect the laser light for the analysis software to detect.
-Force measurement was conducted with a six-axis force transducer, with a resolution of 1/320 N. The transducer was mounted between the servo and the robot.
+Particles (here, silver-covered glass beads, 10 microns in diameter) were added to the fluid and reflect the laser light, which can be detected in the analysis software.
+Force measurement was conducted with a six-axis force transducer with a resolution of 1/320 N. The transducer was mounted between the servo and the robot.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/force_transducer.jpg" title="" class="img-fluid rounded z-depth-1" %}